MoloySikka/APJNCS-12/README.md

 Disclaimer and Terms:

-The creator of this repository shall not be held responsible for anny errors or discrepancies in the codes provided.
+The creator of this repository shall not be held responsible for any errors or discrepancies in the codes provided.

 All disputes subject to my jurisdiction.